Rajpratik71/linux-manPages/snap.md

    prefer
        Enable aliases from a snap, disabling any conflicting aliases

        The prefer command enables all aliases of the given snap in preference to conflicting aliases of other snaps whose aliases will be disabled (or removed, for manual ones).

        Usage: snap prefer [prefer-OPTIONS]

        --no-wait
               Do not wait for the operation to finish but just print the change id.

    refresh
        Refresh snaps in the system

        The refresh command updates the specified snaps, or all snaps in the system if none are specified.

-       With no further options, the snaps are refreshed to the current  revi‐ sion  of  the  channel  they're tracking, preserving their confinement options.
+       With no further options, the snaps are refreshed to the current revision of the channel they're tracking, preserving their confinement options.

-       Revision choice via the --revision override requires the the  user  to have  developer  access  to  the  snap, either directly or through the store's collaboration feature, and to be logged  in  (see  'snap  help login').
+       Revision  choice via the --revision override requires the the user to have developer access to the snap, either directly or through the store's collaboration feature, and to be logged in (see
+       'snap help login').

        Note a later refresh will typically undo a revision override.